 GDPR is complex and the specific rules around recording calls can be even more of a challenge to understand.
-So we’ve created this quick guide that explains what you need to do to stay on the right side of the law and how VoiceIQ helps to give you and your company peace of mind.
+So we’ve created this quick guide to answers that crucial question; when do I need to ask consent to record calls?
+We'll discuss what you need to do to stay on the right side of the law and how VoiceIQ helps to give you and your company peace of mind.

 What is GDPR?